elematic/heximal/packages/expressions/README.md

-# Jexpr
+# Heximal Expressions

 ## Overview

-Jexpr is an expression syntax, parser, and evaluator for JS-like expressions.
+Heximal Expressions is an expression syntax, parser, and evaluator for JavaScript-like expressions.

-Jexpr is designed for libraries that evaluate user-written expressions, such as HTML templating engines.
-Jexpr has a relatively rich syntax, supporting identifiers, operators, property access, method and function calls, and literals (including arrays and objects), function literals, assignments, and pipes.
+Heximal Expressions is designed for libraries that evaluate user-written expressions, such as HTML templating engines.
+Heximal Expressions has a relatively rich syntax, supporting identifiers, operators, property access, method and function calls, and literals (including arrays and objects), function literals, assignments, and pipes.

 Example: